KEIZOdotUA/insta-store/README.md

 ## Project Idea

-This project was developed as a sample website for small jewelry stores that primarily operate on Instagram.
+This project was developed as a sample website for small stores that primarily operate on Instagram.
 The goal is to provide these stores with a simple and functional website to showcase their products and expand their online presence.

 ## Tools and Libraries